cruzgodar/wilson/README.md

-### WilsonGPU
+### WilsonGL

-The `WilsonGPU` class is more complex.
+The `WilsonGL` class is more complex.
 In the `options` object, set a `shader` field, which is a string containing the GLSL shader code.
 As an introductory example, the following shader draws a Julia set:

 ```glsl
 precision highp float;